The Brand Continuum

 Volatile: Stop.
 Reset.

 Volatile is collapse.
-The system cannot self-correct, because comprehension has already broken.
+The system can’t self-correct, because comprehension has already broken.
 Any attempt to move in any direction only intensifies the damage.
 The only option is a reset (with professional guidance).

 Leadership rule: